 Fill your reusable bottle with free water at these campus locations:

-When you buy this water bottle from the SU Bookstore, all profits go to SU’s Engineers Without Borders which installs water treatment systems in Haiti.
+When you buy this water bottle from the SU Bookstore, all profits go to SU’s Engineers for a Sustainable World which installs water treatment systems in Haiti.
 The 2,000+ bottles sold so far are providing 80,000 Haitians with safe water.
 The bottles are bought from a nationwide bottled-water campaign run by an SU alum.
 Read the story.

 If you’re a student at another school seeking information on how to remove bottled water from your campus, read our case study and FAQ.